 - It’s never too early to start the internship search process, but most companies look for students who have completed their core engineering courses (ie. ENG 103, 104).

 Handshake: Handshake is where UC Davis students and alumni connect with employers.
 Over 100 internships and jobs, both on and off campus, are posted every day.
 Whether you’re looking for an internship or your next career, Handshake can help.
 Put a reminder on your calendar to check Handshake every week and sign up to get Handshake alerts.

 - Career fairs.
 Look sharp, bring copies of your resume, and ask for email addresses so you can follow up.
 Different companies attend different career fairs, so attend all of them.

 - Sign up for the Engineering and Physical Sciences opportunities list serv from the Internship and Career Center.

 - Find companies and organizations in your field of interest.
 Many companies do not recruit directly through Handshake and have jobs posted on their website.
-Here is a list of Civil and Environmental Engineering Organizations & Companies the CEE advising office has created to help with your search.
 Additional information on what Civil and Environmental Engineering students can do is posted on the Internship and Career Center.

 - Consider government jobs.
 CalJobs and USAjobs list state and federal job openings.